fylls/Fylls/README.md

 _( as a matter of facts I am studying **Physics Engineering** in Milan)_

-I am self-taught, still studying to become a Full-Stack developer
+self-taught, studying to become a Full-Stack developer

 <br>